samhhuang/housing/README.md

 ### Welcom!
-Here I demostrate my group project titled "House price prediction" submitted for the MBA course "Data Bootcamp" at NYU Stern.
-Feel free to contact me at hh2410@nyu.edu if you have any idea or question to share.
+Here I demostrate my group project titled "Where are the housing bubbles in the United States?" submitted for the MBA course "Data Bootcamp" at NYU Stern.
+Feel free to contact me at hh2410@nyu.edu if you have any question or idea to share.
 Enjoy!